Apply to Degree Programme in Fine Arts (Bachelor + Master)

 Announcing the results

-The Academy of Fine Arts of the University of the Arts Helsinki will send an e-mail to the applicants accepted as new students and those on the stand-by list after the announcement of the results.
+We will send a result letter by email to admitted applicants and those who are placed on the waiting list.
 Some e-mail clients may treat our messages as spam, so please check your spam folder as well.

 Rectification request